MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

   ![Enterprise-based plan options](../media/licensing-enterprise-options.png)

 > [!NOTE]
-> Direct Routing can also be used with Enterprise-based licensing.
+> These voice features can also be deployed with [Direct Routing](../direct-routing-landing-page.md).

 #### [**Education**](#tab/education/)